bagleymj/esv_plugin/README.md

 ## Requirements
 ### ESV API Key:
-This plugin requires an ESV API key, which you can obtain for free by registering at the [ESV API website](https://api.esv.org/docs/).
+This plugin requires an ESV API key, which you can obtain for free by registering at the [ESV API website](https://api.esv.org).
+Be sure to read over and abide by the usage guidelines.
 Once you have an API key, open the plugin’s settings and enter it there.

 ## How It Works
 1. Name Your Note with a Bible Reference: